 The required CPA Preliminary Proposal (CPA PP) form will help the CPC and applicant determine whether a new proposal meets basic CPA requirements before the applicant invests considerable time and effort filling out a complete and detailed proposal.

 The following procedure is suggested for filling out the two-page CPA Preliminary Proposal:

-- Please review the chart of allowed CPA projects (see Section 4) to determine if the proposed proposal may fit within the guidelines - Check with CPC Administrator to review previous CPA projects - Complete as appropriate the two-page CPA Preliminary Proposal that includes applicant's name (if a group or organization, provide name of group and the name-address-phone/email of primary contact person), brief description of the project and what CPA category(ies) it fits.
+- Please review the chart of allowed CPA projects (see Section 4) to determine if the proposed proposal may fit within the guidelines - If not familiar with submitting projects to the CPC, check with CPC Administrator to review previous CPA projects - Complete as appropriate the two-page CPA Preliminary Proposal that includes applicant's name (if a group or organization, provide name of group and the name-address-phone/email of primary contact person), brief description of the project and what CPA category(ies) it fits.